Distributed NLI: Learning to Predict Human Opinion Distributions for Language Reasoning: Experimental Setup

 \subsection{Datasets}

 We consider the following two NLI-related tasks in our experiments: NLI, and abductive commonsense reasoning.
-As described in Sec.~\ref{sec: task}, we need to make the split for $D^{train}$, $D^{dev}$, $D^{dev}_s$, and $D^{test}_s$ for each task.
-We use ChaosNLI~\cite{nie2020can} as the data source for $D^{dev}_s$ and $D^{test}_s$ since every example in ChaosNLI are associated with 100 human-annotated labels.
-Following~\cite{nie2020can}, for each task, we calculate the soft-label for $D^{dev}_s$ and $D^{test}_s$ by using the 100 labels for each example in ChaosNLI.
+As described in Sec.~\ref{sec:task}, we need to make the split for $D^{train}$, $D^{dev}$, $D^{dev}_s$, and $D^{test}_s$ for each task.
+We use ChaosNLI~\cite{nie2020can} as the data source for $D^{dev}_s$ and $D^{test}_s$ since every example in ChaosNLI are associated with high quality 100 human-annotated labels.\footnote{As explained in Sec.~\ref{sec:motivation}, ChaosNLI is collected with rigid quality control and manual examination reveals that most annotation disagreement results in the actual opinion discrepancy between annotators rather than errors.} Following~\cite{nie2020can}, for each task, we calculate the soft-label for $D^{dev}_s$ and $D^{test}_s$ by using the 100 labels for each example in ChaosNLI.
 We sampled 100 examples from ChaosNLI and use them for $D^{dev}_s$ and all the other example in ChaosNLI are used for $D^{test}_s$.
 We use the training set of SNLI~\cite{bowman2015large} and MNLI~\cite{williams2018broad} as $D^{train}$ for the NLI task and the training set of \abdnli~\cite{DBLP:conf/iclr/BhagavatulaBMSH20} as $D^{train}$ for the abductive reasoning task.
 We use SNLI-test, MNLI-dev-mismatch, and \abdnli-test as the $D^{dev}$.\footnote{The examples in ChaosNLI used in $D^{test}_s$ are mostly from the development splits of the original dataset.
 Therefore, we need to modify the original dev and test split in this work.} Additionally, we use the dataset (\pavnli) collected in~\newcite{pavlick2019inherent} as a generalization test set since it contains NLI examples from a different set of domains from MNLI and SNLI.\footnote{There is no official name for the data in~\cite{pavlick2019inherent}.
-For simplicity, we name the dataset \pavnli.} Note that each example in PK2019 is labeled by 100 annotators following with graded labeling schema and we converted the graded labels to 3-way labels (the same format as ChaosNLI) following the conversion guidelines in \newcite{pavlick2019inherent}.
-The sizes of each split are shown in Table~\ref{tab:statistics}, and another Table summarizing the split details here is in the Appendix.
-Moreover, as a side study, to understand how well the distribution estimation method can capture individual graded plausibility judgements, we also test our methods on UNLI~\cite{chen-etal-2020-uncertain} where each example is annotated with one single graded label denoting a continuous plausibility score.
-For both UNLI and PK2019, we again removed the examples that appeared in our training set or development set.
-The resultant PK2019 dataset used in this work only contains examples from RTE2~\cite{dagan2005pascal}, DNC~\cite{poliak2018collecting} and JOCI~\cite{zhang2017ordinal}.
+For simplicity, we name it \pavnli.} Note that each example in PK2019 is labeled by 100 annotators with graded labeling schema and we converted the graded labels to 3-way labels (the same format as ChaosNLI) following the conversion guidelines in \newcite{pavlick2019inherent}.
+The sizes of each split are in Table~\ref{tab:statistics}, and another Table summarizing the split details here is in the Appendix~\ref{app:dataset}.
+Moreover, to understand how well the distribution estimation method can capture individual graded plausibility judgements, we also test our methods on UNLI~\cite{chen-etal-2020-uncertain} where each example is annotated with one single graded label denoting a continuous plausibility score.
+For both UNLI and PK2019, we again removed the examples that appeared in our training or development set.
+The resulting PK2019 dataset used in this work only contains examples from RTE2~\cite{dagan2005pascal}, DNC~\cite{poliak2018collecting} and JOCI~\cite{zhang2017ordinal}.